Gregory-Nitch/AnaraScape/README.md

 ## Current Tasks

-- Anara Tools
-    - Add map design to string call to tools

-- MapDesigner Class
-    - Design to string
-    - design to id matrix

-- Connect toolbar prototype to map generator & MapDesigner
+- Connect toolbar prototype to MapDesign

+- Setup HTML canvas & AJAX for new design request

 - See item 3 in `Future Additions`